h1dz/Pen-Testing/README.md

 -Usage:     `./nmap.sh <ip>`

 ## gobuster.sh
 Runs gobuster scans with different wordlists, will take a while to get through all of them.
 Just something you can run in the background.
+Change line 22 if your wordlists are in a different path than mine.
 -Usage      `./gobster.sh <ip>`
             `./gobuster.sh <ip> <extensions>`